 Do not reply to emails that ask for your account information.
-We only need to confirm account details through email if you're talking to a Game Master about a ticket.
+Blizzard will only confirm account details through email if you're talking to a Game Master about a ticket.

 If you receive a phishing email, please forward it to firstname.lastname@example.org.
 Copy and paste the entire email header into the message body so we can identify its source.

 Please report players impersonating GMs so we can take action against them.
-We will also place them on a temporary ignore list so you can keep playing without receiving additional messages.
+This will also place them on a temporary ignore list so you can keep playing without receiving additional messages.

 If your account has been hacked, submit a ticket and secure the account as soon as possible.
 You should also consider attaching a Battle.net Authenticator and signing up for Notifications for added layers of security.

 If you received a suspicious text message that is allegedly from Blizzard Entertainment, do not click on any links in the message.
 Log in normally to your account to see if there are any issues.
 To report a suspicious text, send an email with the phone number of the sender and the entire text of the message to email@example.com.
 Make sure to report any website addresses that were included in the text.

 If you do see problems with your account, please secure your account and contact us for assistance.

 We’ve started to see contacts that act as testimonials from “players” who claim to have lost their account through compromise (hacked) or account action (suspended/banned).
 The contact, often through Twitter or Facebook, makes a claim that the person or service they are referring to had been able to get their account back.